Top local movers for McKinney to Anaheim moves

 - Anaheim is considered to be less safe than McKinney with a score of 46.82 vs McKinney’s 78.52.

-- Air quality in Anaheim is good, and in McKinney it's good.
+- Air quality in Anaheim is Good, and in McKinney it’s Good.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Double-check that the moving company is properly licensed before you hire them.
+Make sure the moving company you use has a license before hiring.

 - State regulator: You can check the status of a California moving license through the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 Where to live in Anaheim